Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: SEG-ED Error Analysis

-We focus now on rewriting our error models using more appropriate notation for the framework introduced in the previous section.
-Firstly, let us define the bit-flip and phase-flip noisy channels, which will be a useful building block in the remainder of the appendix.
-We have that, for some quantum state with density matrix \(\rho\), the bit-flip (phase-flip) channel acting on system \(\genqsys{Q}\) with a probability \(p\), denoted by \(\nchanbitflip{p}_{\genqsys{Q}}\) (\(\nchanphaseflip{p}_{\genqsys{Q}}\)), induces the following transformation:
+We now focus on rewriting the error models in \cref{sec:error_models} using the framework introduced in the previous section.
+We start by modeling the measurement errors, followed by memory decoherence and two-qubit gates.

-Immediately, we make the observation that these noise channels are useful to model the errors in our measurements.
-Specifically, it turns out that a noisy measurement in the \(\zbasis\) (\(\xbasis\)), with error probability \(\probmeaserr\), has the same measurement statistics as a bit-flip (phase-flip) channel followed by the ideal measurement in that basis.
-For instance, the POVM element corresponding to measuring \(\ket{0}\) with error probability \(\probmeaserr\) is:
+{\bf Measurement Errors:} We show here that a noisy measurement in the \(\zbasis\) (\(\xbasis\)) basis, with error probability \(\probmeaserr\), has the same measurement statistics as a bit-flip (phase-flip) channel followed by the ideal measurement in that basis.
+For instance, the POVM element corresponding to measuring \(\ket{0}_\genqsys{Q}\) with error probability \(\probmeaserr\) is: